 It functions as a skeleton by constituting a major part of the shoot system and firmly supports the other components like leaves, buds, flowers and fruits.
-The main stem originates through the direct prolongation of tigellum of the embryo and gives rise to the lateral stems, comprising leafy appendages, buds etc.
+The main stem originates through the direct prolongation of embryo’s tigellum and gives rise to the lateral stems, leafy appendages, buds etc.

-- Leaf base: It fixes the attachment of leaf to the stem’s node.
+- Leaf base: It fixes leaf to the stem’s node.